-- 1. Recognising that preventing and managing waste is at the heart of sustainable development in the islands of the Maldives, the Ministry of Environment and Energy as the Proponent has proposed a project to establish an Island Waste Management Centre (IWMC) in six (6) islands of Zone IV and V (islands within the atolls of Meemu (M), Faafu (F), Dhaalu (Dh), Thaa (Th) and Laamu (L)) in order to manage waste generated at island level.
-The project is funded by the World Bank under the "Saafu Raajje Maldives Clean Environment Project for Zone IV and V".
+- 1. Recognising that preventing and managing waste is at the heart of sustainable development in the islands of the Maldives, the Ministry of Environment and Energy has proposed a project to establish an Island Waste Management Centre (IWMC) in six (6) islands of Zone IV and V (islands within the atolls of Meemu (M), Faafu (F), Dhaalu (Dh), Thaa (Th) and Laamu (L)) in order to manage waste generated at island level.
+This project is funded by the World Bank under the "Saafu Raajje Maldives Clean Environment Project for Zone IV and V".
 The proponent has requested consultancy services of the Consultant for the preparation of an Environmental and Social Management Plan (ESMP) for the proposed project.
 This ESMP includes 1 of the 6 islands, namely Th.
-Kinbidhoo. - 2.
+Buruni. - 2.
 Th.
-Kinbidhoo council pointed out that there is one area at the island's north eastern coastal area dedicated for dumping and burning waste.
-This area is not demarcated and waste dumped in this area can scatter into the lagoon due to wind and inundation.
-There is currently no waste management system in place in Th.
-Kinbidhoo.
-Kitchen waste is disposed into the lagoon of the island.
-Th.
-Kinbidhoo had an approved Island Waste Management Plan (IWMP) at the time of field visit under the current project, as well as gazetted island level waste management regulations. - 3.
-The proposed Island Waste Management Centre (IWMC) is located in the southern end of the island at 2° 9'52.94"N, 73° 4'0.34"E. The site requires vegetation clearance and there is no cleared road giving access to the plot.
-Plot vegetation includes Cocos nucifera (Dhivehi ruh), and Guetterda Speciosa and some undergrowth.
-It is estimated that 30 coconut palms and 1 other tree will require removal from the site.
-An access road is not present to this site, therefore an access road is required to be cleared prior to the start of IWMC works.
-Clearance of vegetation for the access road does not fall under MEE's scope of works, therefore the Island Council is responsible for clearing the access road.
-There are 53 coconut palms and 2 other trees on the proposed access road. - 4.
+Buruni Council states that currently, waste is being dumped next to the fire-damaged waste management center with no means of managing the waste.
+Mixed waste is burnt to reduce volume.
+There are no means of transporting unmanaged waste out of the island, and therefore a portion of the waste that cannot be burnt has been buried in the area.
+As the demarcated site is close to the vegetation line, the council states that there are concerns regarding possible erosion of this area in the future scattering the waste into the lagoon.
+The council stated that within the island, there is a good amount of awareness regarding waste management.
+The waste management regulations of the island has been gazetted.
+Although this is the case, there are still cases of littering in areas other than the designated dump, including the beach area.
+An Island Waste Management Plan has been formulated and approved by EPA. - 3.
+The proposed Island Waste Management Centre (IWMC) is located in the north eastern end of the island at 2°33'34.62"N, 73° 6'42.71"E. The site requires vegetation clearance.
+Currently this site can be accessed through an unofficial path that goes through a historic gravesite in the island.
+Heavy vehicles may not be able to use this path without damaging the graves.
+The Island Council shared plans of clearing an official access road to the IWMC from the south eastern end of the island.
+Plot vegetation includes Cocos nucifera (Dhivehi ruh), Hibiscus tiliaceus (Dhigga) and some undergrowth.
+It is estimated that 18 coconut palms and 1 other tree will require removal from the site.
+As per the proposed arrangement, while site clearance works will be done by the contractor, the Island Council is required to clear the access road leading to the site.
+There are 13 coconut palms and 5 other trees on the proposed access road. - 4.
 The main activities involving the construction of the IWMC include vegetation clearance, shallow excavation, substructure and superstructure works as well as masonry works.
 The proposed design of the IWMC requires a shallow foundation due to the structure being a single story structure.
-After the structural works are done, masonry, plastering, roofing works are completed prior to the addition of the services components such as electricity, fire-fighting and plumbing.
-The construction phase of the project is expected to be completed within 12-24 weeks. - 5.
-The operational phase of the project would mainly include waste collection from households, institutions, and public spaces, sorting, volume reduction and stockpiling of re-usable, recyclables, composting of organics, and storage of hazardous waste. - 6.
+After the structural works are done, masonry, plastering, roofing works are completed prior to the addition of the services components such as electricity, firefighting and plumbing.
+The construction phase of the project is expected to be completed within 10 weeks. - 5.
+The operational phase of the project would mainly include waste collection from households, institutions, and public spaces, sorting, volume reduction and stockpiling of re-usables, recyclables, composting of organics, and storage of hazardous waste. - 6.
 Key activities anticipated to have a negative impact during construction phase are: